 The 40-pounds or greater rule especially applies to big game like whitetail deer, elk, bear, etc.

 The reason for this is to ensure a humane kill.

-If you shoot a whitetail deer with a recurve bow with a draw weight less than 40-pounds, there is a decent chance that you will only wound the deer.
+If you shoot a whitetail deer with a draw weight less than 40-pounds, there is a decent chance that you will only wound the deer.
 A wounded deer will take-off and you will not get a second chance to strike it again.
 It will run away far and die a slow death by either bleeding out slowly or by being injured to the point it can no longer gather food and take care of itself.

 This is a terrible way to die, and any hunter with a conscience will not wish this upon any animal.